agent-whisper/tubes2_kriptografi/README.md

 - M. Treza Norlandra / 13515080
 - Diki Ardian Wirasandi / 13515092

+*NOTES: We are using urllib3 for testing purposes.
+Remove it if not required anymore*

 How to run:
 1. Install the requirements or create a virtual environment for Python 3
 2. Create client secret for authorization from OAuth 2.0.